Dental Fillings in Denver

-Amalgam also called Silver fillings have many drawbacks.
+Amalgam, also called silver fillings, was the main way cavities were filled.
+Although they can be an adequate filling for some time, amalgam filings also have many drawbacks.
 The edges of the silver filling can wear down, become weak or break.
 This results in the tooth not being protected and creates an environment where cavities get started once again.
 With age, the metal of a silver filling expands, contracts, and can split.

 Amalgam is a mixture of mercury with at least one other metal.
-Here at Aspen Dental we have made the decision to be amalgam free and will gladly change out on old amalgam fillings to a beautiful composite filling that matches your tooth and has no mercury in it.
+Here at Aspen Dental, we have decided to be amalgam-free and will gladly change out old amalgam fillings to a beautiful composite filling that matches your tooth and has no mercury in it.

 Dental composites are also called white fillings.
 Crowns and in-lays can also be made in the laboratory from dental composites.
-These materials are similar to those used in direct fillings and are tooth colored.
-Their strength and durability is not as high as porcelain or metal restorations and they are more prone to wear and discoloration.
+These materials are similar to those used in direct fillings and are tooth-colored.
+Their strength and durability are not as high as porcelain or metal restorations, and they are more prone to wear and discoloration.

 Many people still have silver/mercury fillings in their mouths from years past.
 These fillings are not particularly pleasing to the eye, and we know that by unavoidable design, silver/mercury fillings ultimately result in a weaker tooth structure.
-Porcelain inlays and tooth-colored restorations (onlays) create fillings that are not only beautiful (or unnoticeable), but also add strength to weakened teeth.
-These restorations are aesthetically pleasing and very strong thanks to new bonding technologies.
+Porcelain inlays and tooth-colored restorations (on-lays) create aesthetically pleasing fillings and are powerful thanks to new bonding technologies.

 Advantages of Tooth-Colored Restorations

 There are many advantages to tooth-colored restorations.
-Resin onlays are bonded to the teeth creating a tight, superior fit to the natural tooth.
-Such restorations can be used in instances where much of the tooth structure has been lost.
-The tooth remains intact and stronger.
+Resin on-lays will bond to the teeth creating a tight, natural fit.
+We can use these restoration methods even when you’ve already lost much of the tooth structure.
+The tooth remains intact and gains strength.